 If you’re used to leaving the dinner table feeling heavy, bloated or stuffed after a comforting meal, you’re not alone.
 Pies are usually a decadent dish that can be hard to turn down and unfortunately, they’re often filled with a long list of ingredients.
 A pie of any sort can turn that comforting meal into discomfort very quickly.
 But fear not!
 I have a great healthy alternative that you can easily make at home.
 This healthy sweet potato, lentil pie is the perfect comforting dish that you can feel good about serving up to your friends and family.
-This recipe is filled with veggies and hearty lentils which make it a nourishing and filling dish that will leave you with zero guilt.
+This recipe is filled with veggies and hearty lentils which make it a nourishing and filling dish.

 HOMEMADE BUTTER PIE CRUST

 This pie crust has only five ingredients which makes it super easy and quick to prepare.
 All you need is flour, cold butter, ice cold water, sugar and some salt.
 Be sure to use cold, unsalted butter only.
 This is because when you are working with the dough it is possible the butter will melt before you bake it.
 It is also important to use ice cold water as it helps hold the butter and flour together while you are working with the dough.
 Simply combine all of your ingredients in one bowl and let this chill in the fridge while you prepare the filling.
 You can find a more detailed post with some helpful tips on how to make a butter pie crust here.